propensive/scalaworld/pages/unconference/Yno-lub.md

 `-Yno-lub` is [an idea](https://i.imgflip.com/qtafl.jpg) I've been having to make Scala compiler do less when it finds type `A` and type `B` to unify.
 Instead of trying to calculate the least upper bounds, what if the compiler just errored?
-The cmopiler would do less work, and the resulting behavior would be more predictable.
+The compiler would do less work, and the resulting behavior would be more predictable.

 Here are some of the pathological inferences from Jon Pretty's [Type Inference